thoas/picfit/README.rst

 4. Run ``make build``

-You have now a binary version of picfit in the ``bin`` directly which fits perfectly with your architecture.
+You have now a binary version of picfit in the ``bin`` directory which fits perfectly with your architecture.

 Debian and Ubuntu
 -----------------